zeek/zeek-docs/doc/scripts/base/frameworks/packet-filter/utils.zeek.rst

    to form a new filter.

-   :lfilter: Filter which will go on the left side.
+   :param lfilter: Filter which will go on the left side.

-   :op: Operation being applied (typically "or" or "and").
+   :param op: Operation being applied (typically "or" or "and").

-   :rfilter: Filter which will go on the right side.
+   :param rfilter: Filter which will go on the right side.

    :returns: A new string representing the two filters combined with